cjstoddard/PicoCalc-uf2/PicoMite/README.md

 # PicoMite Basic Projects

+Update 6-12-2025

+Added the DS3231 folder with programs to manage a DS3231 RTC mounted externally on a PicoCalc.

 Update 5-28-2025

 Added tomato.bas, a better version of Picogotchi.
 It has assets its needs to run and has its own readme file.